DatReki/LogToHtml/LogToHtml/README.md

-﻿# Log2Html
+# Log2Html
 A small library to write logs to a .html file.
-The html file's structure is based of an embedded .cshtml file.
+The HTML file's structure is based on an embedded .cshtml file.

 Currently tested working on Linux & Windows.